o2r-project/architecture/docs/05_building-block-view.md

 #### 5.2.3 Whitebox Execution Infrastructure

-Such an infrastructure could be either self-hosted, e.g. [Docker Swarm](https://www.docker.com/products/docker-swarm)-based, or use a cloud service provide, such as [Amazon EC2](https://aws.amazon.com/ec2/), [Docker Cloud](http://cloud.docker.com/), or even use continuous integration platforms such as [Travis CI](https://travis-ci.org/) or [Gitlab CI](https://about.gitlab.com/gitlab-ci/).
+Such an infrastructure could be either self-hosted, e.g. [Docker Swarm](https://www.docker.com/products/docker-swarm)-based, or use a cloud service provide, such as [Amazon EC2](https://aws.amazon.com/ec2/), [Docker Cloud](http://cloud.docker.com/), or even use continuous integration services such as [Travis CI](https://travis-ci.org/) or [Gitlab CI](https://about.gitlab.com/gitlab-ci/).

 #### 5.2.4 Whitebox Data Repositories

 [![whitebox data repositories](img/5.2-whitebox-data-repos.png)](img/5.2-whitebox-data-repos.png)

-**Collaboration platforms**, e.g. ownCloud/Sciebo, GitHub, ShareLatex, [OSF](https://osf.io/), allow users to create, store, and share their research.
+**Collaboration platforms**, e.g. [ownCloud/Sciebo](http://sciebo.de/), [GitHub](http://github.com/), [ShareLatex](http://sharelatex.com/), [OSF](https://osf.io/), allow users to create, store, and share their research (code, text, data, et cetera).
-The reproducibility service fetches contents for building an ERC from these platforms based on public links, e.g. GitHub repository or Sciebo shared folder.
+The reproducibility service fetches contents for building an ERC from them based on public links, e.g. a public GitHub repository or shared Sciebo folder.
-It is possible that ERC creation is linked persistently to such collaboration platforms and updates to a shared storage cause ERC creation, execution etc.
+It is possible that ERC creation is linked to a project/repository on a collaboration platform and updates trigger an ERC (re-)creation or execution.

-Protocols: `WebDAV`, `ownCloud`, `HTTP`, `git`
+Protocols: `WebDAV`, `ownCloud`, `HTTP` (including [webhooks](https://en.wikipedia.org/wiki/Webhook)), `git`

 **Domain data repositories**, e.g. [PANGAEA](https://www.pangaea.de/) or [GFZ Data Services](http://dataservices.gfz-potsdam.de/portal/), can be accessed by the reproducibility service during creation and execution of ERC to download data.
 Allowing access to data repositories reduces data duplication but requires control over/trust in the respective repository.